EU borrowing rules

 The EU has about €52 billion in outstanding debt instruments.
 It has a liquid yield curve (a line that plots the interest rates of its bonds across different maturities) consisting of 18 benchmark issues (outstanding over EUR 1 billion) plus a EUR 600 million "mini-benchmark" maturing in 2020.

-- EU borrowing is only permitted to finance loans to countries.
-The EU cannot borrow to finance its budget.
+- EU borrowing is only permitted to finance loans to countries under its programmes EFSM, BOP, MFA and the recently adopted SURE instrument.

-- Amounts vary from small private placements of several million euros to benchmark-size issues (at least EUR 1 billion).
+- Amounts vary from small private placements of several million euros to benchmark-size issues (EUR 1-5 billion).

 - Funds raised are lent to countries under almost exactly the same terms (same coupon, maturity and for the same nominal amount).
 The debt service of the bonds, however, remains the obligation of the EU, which ensures that all payments are made in a timely manner.

 - The timing, volume and maturity of issuances are determined by the EU’s lending activities.

 - The maturity spectrum of newly issued bonds is 3 to 30 years and outstanding maturities are up to the year 2042.

 - The EU issues bonds under its EU and Euratom Debt Issuance Programme governed by Luxembourgish law.
 Alternatively, for private placements, German loan documentation (‘Schuldschein’) is also available.

 - 27 March 2017: EU issued €600 million tap on 0.750% benchmark due April 4th, 2031